Welcome to the England Hockey Masters section of the website, dedicated to telling you all about Masters Hockey in England.

 Women's Masters Hockey

 The first national Masters event at club level for Women was an O35s round robin tournament in 1995 with the qualifiers for the national tournament coming from regional championships.
-In 2009-10 the England Hockey Board established an O35s club knock-out cup and a round robin tournament for the O40s age group.
+In 2009-10 England Hockey established an O35s club knock-out cup and a round robin tournament for the O40s age group.